kahlow/YTC-Dev-PreCourse/loops/loops.md

     ...
     print 1

 That would take forever though wouldn't it?
 What if you could just print a number and then subtract one.
-Let's do that here:
+I'll introduce you to the *while* loop first.
+The syntax is pretty straightforward:

-    i = 10;
+    i = 10; // first declare your index (fancy word for counter)

     while (i > 0)
       print i
-      i = i - 1
+      i--

-Isn't that so much easier?
+Isn't that easier?
+Remember, a clean coder will try to reduce the number of code lines where possible.

 There are many variates of loops (explained below) that you can choose from:
  * While